awwx/ar/readme.md

 * direct-calls
 * ac-macex
 * explicit-flush
-* incremental parsing
 * full REPL
 * declare
 * primitives
 * Arc 3.1 calls ac-macex in ac-assignn...
 I wonder why?
 * can now get rid of ugly parameter renames such as "testff" for test.

-Idea: Testing each definition immediately after it's been defined is a useful discipline for ensuring that we don't have any forward references, which in turn makes hacking and rebasing the code easy.
-But the tests are particularly ugly right now, in part because we don't have much of Arc implemented yet at the time we want to test.
-Since we can now create new Arc runtimes with new-ac, perhaps we could create a complete version of Arc which could then incrementally test the Arc under construction.

 Changes
 -------

-This version of the Arc runtime:
+These bug fixes and enhancements are demonstrations of things that become easier to do when more of the Arc compiler is written in Arc.
+Because of the flexibility of the compiler they're easily reversed or changed.

-* Implements Arc lists using Racket's mutable pairs (mpair's)
+* Arc lists are implemented using Racket's mutable pairs (mpair's)

   as a fix for the [queue bug](http://awwx.ws/queue-test-summary).

-* implements quasiquotation with Alan Bawden's algorithm
+* quasiquotation is implemented with Alan Bawden's algorithm

   as a fix for list splicing in nested quasiquotes, which was giving people trouble writing macro-defining macros.